 However, unlike when you were dependent on someone else’s finances, making mistakes as a homeowner can be extremely costly to your budget!

-So, my hope is to provide you with some “essentials,” to make your transition to independence as happy and exciting as your move-in day!
+So, I hope to provide you with some “essentials” to make your transition to independence as happy and exciting as your move-in day!

 If your utility company has an auto-pay system, then it is highly recommended that you set it up with a bank account or card under your name.